Mid County Civic Association Of Prince William

 This is an application to develop a parcel of land near the corner of Rt.
 234 and Hoadly Road.
 It is approximately 9 acres and is currently zoned A-1, which in this case means it has never been rezoned since the county Comprehensive Plan was initiated.
 The front part of the parcel carries the Neighborhood Commercial (NC) Long Range Future Land Use Classification (“FLUC”), while the rear portion of the Property is located in the Semi-Rural Residential Future Land Use Classification.
 The purpose of the NC classification is to provide commercial areas to serve the surrounding residential neighborhoods.
 The purpose of the SRR classification is to provide for areas where a wide range of larger lot residential development can occur, as a transition between the largest lot residential development in the rural area of the County and the more dense residential development found in the developed areas of the County.
 Residential development in the SRR areas occur as single- family dwellings at a density of one dwelling per 1 to 5 gross acres, with an average density of 2.5 acres per dwelling.

 This project has been presented to MIDCO previously.
 The first iteration featured a nursing home, a gas station, and a fast-food restaurant with a drive-thru.
 That was revised with a plan including a fast-food restaurant, a small strip-shopping center, the nursing home and no gas station.
-The latest version (1/7/12) brings back the gas station, drops the strip-shopping center, includes a "freestanding full service restaurant, and the nursing home.
+The latest version (1/7/12) brings back the gas station, drops the strip-shopping center, replacing it with a freestanding full service restaurant, and retains the nursing home.
 Details on the project are available below.

 Written Narrative